Key insights from AEMO’s Q2 QED 2024

 • Wholesale electricity prices in the NEM averaged $133/MWh during Q2 2024, a 23% increase year-on-year.
 This was primarily due to reduced wind and hydro generation, as well as transmission outages.

-chart showing year-on-year increases in average wholesale spot price of electricity in australia
+chart showing year-on-year increases in average wholesale spot price of electricity in Australia

 Wind and rainfall ‘drought’ a key driver